-The mind is a fertile place, and because of this we should be a bit careful about what we plant there.
+The mind is a fertile place, so let’s take care what we plant there.
 It is widely believed, by everyone from Dr. Phil to James Allen, that what we think about or meditate on will grow to produce fruit – either good or bad.
 In this post, I share some thoughts about this principle and some resources I have found helpful.
 Read on!

 Managing our thoughts is a primary task for those of us who lead others (and we all do in one way or another).
 What tone do we set as leaders?
 Are we suspicious of those we lead, or do we serve them by identifying their gifts and aspirations, and do we free them to express their unique value in the workplace?
 I think it is nearly impossible to make room for emerging leaders while being jealous for power and control.